-The first mathematical challenge in this direction is to characterize the distribution of the TFR determined by the short-time Fourier transform (STFT) \cite{Flandrin2018explorations}, which serves as the foundation for the SST, when the input is a non-Gaussian and nonstationary random process with a nontrivial dependence structure.
-In many existing studies, particularly those focused on SST \cite{Thakur2013,chen2014non,yang2018statistical,sourisseau2022asymptotic}, this step is often bypassed by modeling the signal as a continuous function and the noise as a tempered distributed stationary Gaussian random process $\Phi$.
-Under this continuous framework, when the window function $h$ is chosen to be a Schwartz function, the STFT, defined as $V_\Phi(t,\eta):=\Phi(h(\cdot-t)e^{\ii2\pi\eta(\cdot-t)})$, where $t\in \mathbb{R}$ is time and $\eta\in \mathbb{R}$ is frequency, is automatically a complex Gaussian random field.
-This setting allows researchers to concentrate on the algorithm's nonlinearity.
-However, this assumption is often unrealistic in practice, as the input data are typically discrete and noise is usually non-Gaussian and nonstationary.
-Under a discrete framework, the distribution of the TFR determined by the discrete STFT remains largely unexplored, with the exception of recent efforts \cite{yang2022spectral} examining finite collections of time-frequency pairs.
-Intuitively, since the numerical implementation involves a weighted summation of random variables, the resulting distribution should approximate a Gaussian random field when the window length is sufficient to encompass many samples and the noise satisfies mild dependence and moment conditions, by the central limit theorem.
-Although numerical evidence supports this intuition, the precise conditions under which the numerically implemented TFR closely approximates a Gaussian random field, particularly when the input noise is non-Gaussian and nonstationary, are not yet fully understood.
+The first challenge is to characterize the distribution of the TFR determined by the short-time Fourier transform (STFT) \cite{Flandrin2018explorations}, which forms the foundation of the SST, when the input is a non-Gaussian and nonstationary random process with nontrivial dependence.
+In much of the existing literature, particularly work on SST \cite{Thakur2013,chen2014non,yang2018statistical,sourisseau2022asymptotic}, this difficulty is bypassed by modeling the signal as a continuous function and the noise as a stationary Gaussian generalized random process $\Phi$.
+In this setting, when the window function $h$ is a Schwartz function, the STFT defined by $V_\Phi(t,\eta):=\Phi(h(\cdot-t)e^{\ii2\pi\eta(\cdot-t)})$, where $t\in \mathbb{R}$ is time and $\eta\in \mathbb{R}$ is frequency, is automatically a complex Gaussian random field.
+This setting allows one to focus primarily on the nonlinearity of SST.
+However, this assumption is often unrealistic in practice: real data are discrete, and the noise is typically non-Gaussian and nonstationary.
+In the discrete setting, the distribution of the TFR produced by the discrete STFT remains largely unexplored, with the exception of recent work \cite{yang2022spectral} examining finite collections of TF pairs.
+Intuitively, since the numerical implementation of the STFT consists of weighted sums of random variables, the resulting TFR should be well approximated by a Gaussian random field when the window length is sufficiently large and the noise satisfies mild moment and dependence conditions, by a central limit effect.
+While this intuition is supported by numerical evidence, precise conditions under which the discretely computed TFR is close to a Gaussian random field have not been rigorously established.
 In this paper, we apply a recently developed {\em high-dimensional Gaussian approximation} technique to establish a {\em high-dimensional sequential Gaussian approximation} suitable for analyzing the discrete STFT.
-We show that, under appropriate discretization and mild conditions on the noise, the numerically computed TFR via discrete STFT is asymptotically close to a complex Gaussian random field.
-This result extends the existing literature by rigorously addressing the statistical properties of the discrete STFT under more general and practically relevant noise settings.
+We show that, under appropriate discretization and mild conditions on the noise, the TFR generalized by the discrete STFT is asymptotically close to a complex Gaussian random field.
+This result rigorously extends existing theory to discrete, non-Gaussian, and nonstationary settings that are directly relevant to real-world applications.